-Arahoe’s Curriculum for 2018 is entitled Treat Me, therefore, one approach in creating a culturally responsive curriculum is to acknowledge and begin the year looking at the principles of the Treaty of Waitangi, and the bicultural foundations of Aotearoa New Zealand.
-In term one we begin with studies looking at how partnership with Maori and Maori world view have influenced our social relationships within whanau and with the environment, particularly our seas and oceans.
+We began the year looking at the principles of the Treaty of Waitangi, and the bi-cultural foundations of Aotearoa New Zealand to create a culturally responsive curriculum.
+We looked at how partnership with Maori and Maori world view have influenced our social relationships within whanau and with the environment, particularly our seas and oceans.

 TERM 1 TOPICS